tutukin/grunt-proxy/README.md

   proxy: {
     proxy1 : {
     	options : {
     		port : 8050,			// start proxy server, listening to the port 8050
-			target : {                   // make it forward all the requests to localhost:8011
+		host : 'localhost',			// bind proxy server to 'localhost' interface target : {				// make it forward all the requests to localhost:8011
 				host: 'localhost',
 				port: 8011
 		}
 	}
     },
     proxy2 : {
     	options : {
     		port	: 8051,	// start proxy server, listening to the port 8050
 		router : {		// make it forward requests according to this table 'localhost/host1' : 'localhost:8011',
 			'localhost/host2' : 'localhost:8012'
 		}
 	}
     }
   },
 })